-When you start looking for health insurance coverage and other packages, consider engaging a licensed broker and, by extension experienced health insurance company.
+When you start looking for healthcare insurance coverage and other packages, consider engaging a licensed broker and, by extension experienced health insurance company.
 You may find better results that way than by heading straight to an insurance carrier where you’ll be limited in options and the rates are set in stone.

 Taylor Benefits Insurance Agency has been a huge part of the insurance industry for nearly 30 years.
 As industry leaders, we work hard to make sure all of our clients remain satisfied.
 We know how difficult it is to stay ahead of the competition as a business in Indiana.